I have been lucky enough to work full time for four internationally renowned research groups in the field of experimental quantum physics:

-Quantum optics @ UQ:
+Quantum optics @Oxford:

 I entered the academic world through the quantum technology lab at The University of Queensland under the supervision of Prof. Andrew White.
 In this field I am best known for my work on quantum walks and multi-photon quantum interference.
 My research highlights include:

 – First demonstration of a photonic quantum walk in space

 – Multi-photon quantum walks in 2-dimensional waveguide arrays

 – Observation of topological states in quantum walks